An Introduction to IBM keyboards

 Unicomp

-Unicomp, Inc. is an American keyboard manufacturing company based in Lexington, Kentucky and is the sole remaining manufacturer of buckling spring Model M keyboards.
-It was founded in 1996 by former Lexmark (and by extension, IBM) personnel after Lexmark decided to exit the keyboard business by April of that year due to the shrinking market for high-quality/high-cost keyboards in the 1990s and IBM's decision not to renew their US-based keyboard production contract with them.
+Unicomp GA LLC is an American keyboard manufacturing company based in Lexington, Kentucky and is the sole remaining manufacturer of buckling spring Model M keyboards.
+It was founded in 1996 by former Lexmark (and by extension, IBM) personnel after Lexmark decided to exit the keyboard business by April of that year due to the shrinking market for high-quality, premium keyboards in the 1990s and IBM's decision not to renew their US-based keyboard production contract with them.
 Unicomp picked up the pieces of Lexmark's keyboard operations and spent the rest of the 1990s reobtaining some tooling from IBM's other factories before debuting a robust lineup of keyboards by the turn of the millennium.
 Unicomp quickly found footing in the role of manufacturing keyboards for other companies, mainly in the medical, point of sale, and terminal emulation sectors where high-quality or legacy-designed keyboards would be needed.
-The companies included Affirmative Computer Products, Bed Bath & Beyond, BOS, Decision Data, General Electric (Healthcare and Marquette) and I-O Corporation.
+The companies included Affirmative Computer Products, Bed Bath & Beyond, BOS, Decision Data, General Electric, and I-O Corporation.
 Unicomp also produced Model Ms for IBM until at least 2007.
 Despite their priority towards working for other companies, they maintain a consumer-facing presence and would sell its keyboards, parts of keyboards and customised keycaps to anyone.

 Lenovo